msantos/seds/README.md

             Port bound by service.
 Using a port below 1024 requires setting up the procket setuid helper.

+    exec:
+        type: list(string())
+        default: ["", "sudo"]
+        description:
+            When using a low port, specifies a list of one or more methods the helper executable will attempt to open the port.
+The defaults is try to listen on the port and, if not successful, to run the helper using "sudo".

+            On OpenBSD, use:

+            {exec, ["", "doas"]}

     forward:
         type: [{inet:ip_address(), inet:port_number()}]
         default: []